 From the outgoing to the introverted, cats' personalities vary as much as their coat colors.
 Some are cuddle bugs who love attention while others crave alone time and prefer minimal interaction with their human owners.
 But no matter their demeanor, all cats can bite on occasion as a way of communicating, and this can catch a pet owner off guard.

-Was that a love bite, a playful nibble or a warning that you're pushing it?
-Figuring out just what your kitty is trying to communicate can be the hard part.
-Here are four common reasons why your cat may be biting:
+Was that a love bite, a playful nibble, or a warning that you're pushing it?
+Figuring out just what your kitty is trying to communicate can be the hard part, and you aren't alone if you're wondering, "Why does my cat bite me?"
+Here are four common reasons why your cat may be biting.

-It could be that your cat simply reached the maximum amount of affection and had enough or perhaps your mindless petting was taking place in the exact same spot.
-This repetitive motion can not only be irritating and potentially painful, but it can cause static electricity.
+It could be that your cat simply reached the maximum amount of affection and had enough, or perhaps your mindless petting was taking place in the exact same spot for too long.
+Any repetitive motion can not only be irritating and potentially painful to a cat, but it can cause static electricity.

 Avoid bites from overstimulation by being mindful of your cat's petting preferences.
 It only takes a few times of attentive affection to figure out what what kind of petting they appreciate and for how long.

+You might be wondering, "Do cats give love bites?"
 Mama cats lick and nibble kittens to not only clean their coats, but to also show affection.
+Cats will also occasionally lick you.
 A pet who gives you a light nibble may simply be showing you love.
 The best way to determine this is to note the situation and your pet's body language.
 Is she relaxed?
 Are her ears upright?
 Those are non-aggressive features.

 If you'd like to deter this type of tough love, don't react by yelling or hitting.
 Say a simple, firm "no" and then remove yourself from the situation.
 If you're consistent, this can be enough to change the behavior over time.

-It's always possible that a quick bite from your kitty is his attempt at playing with you!
+It's always possible that a quick bite from your cat is his attempt at playing with you.
 This starts early in their youth when they wrestle and nibble as kittens.
 As they grow up, they learn not to get too rough thanks to the squeals of their playmates, but those kittens who are removed from their families early may not have learned those boundary lessons.